thoughtworks-jumpstart/guides/docs/fundamentals/http.md

 The browser will display the body of the response message according to the media type of the response (as in the `Content-Type` response header).
 Possible content types include "text/plain", "text/html", "image/gif", "image/jpeg", "audio/mpeg", "video/mpeg", "application/msword", and "application/pdf".

+### Practical usage

+#### Size limit on URL length

+When using HTTP GET method, you typically need to send some query strings, for example `GET /api/users?country=SG&age=M&hobby=football..`
+You need to be aware that there is a size limit on the total length of the URL, which is somewhere between 2KB and 8KB.
+A question to ask is: [What is the maximum length of URL in the different browsers](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers)?

+#### GET method with querystrings

+If you are using the GET method, you are limited to a maximum of 2,048 characters, minus the number of characters in the actual path.

+However, [the POST method is not limited by the size of the URL for querystrings](https://helpx.adobe.com/mt/experience-manager/scene7/kb/base/is_protocol-_-forming_is/url-character-limit-get-requests.html) because these are transferred in the header and not in the URL.

+#### Can I use request body with HTTP GET method?

+Since there is a size limit on the URL length of GET method, can I put the data into the request body?
+You can do that, but it's not a good idea.
+One of the reasons is the request body is not cached when browser (or the server side) caches a request.
+More discussion regarding this can be found [here](https://stackoverflow.com/questions/978061/http-get-with-request-body).

 ### Status codes

 <img src="../_media/http-status-codes.jpg" alt="http status codes" width="300"/>